themaryanjuguna/MyQuotes/README.md

-# MyQuotes
+# MyQuotes Web App

-# Description
+## Description
-MyQuotes is an application where users can create quotes and have those quotes voted on whether they are terrible or are inspirational.
+MyQuotes is an web application where users key in their favouritequotes from various cartoon characters.
+The published quotes can be voted for by other users whether they are'not so' inspirational or they are indeed inspiring to them.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.1.